 Next in the patent are going to be figures.
 In this patent there are 12 figures and the inventors were able to put them onto 5 pages because each figure doesn’t need its own separate page.
 You should put in as many figures as you need to show all the parts of your invention and how it works.

 After the figures we get to the first page of the text.
 You start out with a section called the background of the invention.
-In the background you shouldn’t put anything about your own invention, it should just be about what came before your invention and you usually write it in a way that shows that there’s something not perfect about how the past inventions tried to solve the problem.
+In the background you shouldn’t put anything about your own invention.
+It should just be about what came before your invention, and you usually write it in a way that shows that there’s something not perfect about how the past inventions tried to solve a problem.

-Every listed part described is followed by a number that you type in, and this number matches up with numbers on the drawings that point to that part, so as the reader reads along this patent, she can look at the figures and know what the inventor is talking about.
-The detailed description of the embodiments is almost always going to be the largest section of your patent application because it has to be detailed.
+Every listed part described is followed by a number that you type in, and this number matches up with numbers in the drawings that point to that part.
+So as the reader reads along this patent, she can look at the figures and know what the inventor is talking about.
+The Detailed Description of the Embodiments is almost always going to be the largest section of your patent application because it has to be detailed.